-7 Simulations, modeling, and fundamental understanding of devices, materials, and physical phenomena

-To help advancement in logic and memory devices, the use of numerical simulation is often required.
-In this area, we solicit ideas for improvements in modeling capabilities and in developing computationally efficient methods for materials, processes, and device operation.
-Use of these tools to study new material properties, unit processes, device behaviors, and quantum phenomena arising from nano-scale geometries is of high interest.

-Modeling of benefits of new power delivery architectures, including Back Side Power Delivery Network (BSPDN) is also of interest.

-The efforts to perform large-scale Design Technology Co-Optimization (DTCO), and to build multi-physics/domain simulation methodology are highly encouraged.
+7 Simulations, modeling, and fundamental understanding of devices, materials, and physical phenomena ideas for in and device vancement in logic and memory devices, the use of numerical simulation is often required.
+In this area, we solicit mprovements in modeling capabilities and in developing computationally efficient methods for materials, processes, e operation.
+Use of these tools to study new material properties, unit processes, device behaviors, and quantum na arising from nano-scale geometries is of high interest.
+Modeling o interest. of benefits of new power delivery architectures, including Back Side Power Delivery Network (BSPDN) is also of The efforts s to perform large-scale Design Technology Co-Optimization (DTCO), and to build multi-physics/domain simulation methodology are highly encouraged.
 Finally, technology for reliability analysis (simulation/modeling) is needed.